The Cosine Rule: GCSE Maths Formula, Examples & When to Use It

 Learn the cosine rule for GCSE maths — formula, worked examples, when to use it vs sine rule, and common exam mistakes.
 AQA, Edexcel & OCR.

 The cosine rule is one of the most important trigonometry formulas on the GCSE Maths higher tier.
 This guide is part of our complete GCSE Maths revision guide — start there for an overview of all topics and revision strategies.
 It lets you find missing sides and angles in any triangle, not just right-angled ones.
-If you have been relying on Pythagoras and SOHCAHTOA, the cosine rule opens up a whole new category of problems.
-This guide covers the formula, when to use it, worked examples, and the mistakes that cost students marks every year.
+If you’ve been relying on Pythagoras and SOHCAHTOA, the cosine rule opens up a whole new category of problems.

 The Cosine Rule Formula